-Kwame Oduro enters his sixth season as the head coach of the St. Bonaventure men’s soccer team in 2020.
+Kwame Oduro enters his seventh season as the head coach of the St. Bonaventure men’s soccer team in 2021.
 Oduro was appointed the seventh head coach in the history of the program on Dec.
 18, 2014.

 During his time leading the program, Oduro has led a resurgence in Bonnies men's soccer.